joey2point0/Filament_Buffer_Drybox/README.md

 mounting

-1. Measure approximately XXXXmm from the bottom of the container and mark the middle.
+1. Measure approximately 222mm from the bottom of the container and mark the middle.
 2. Drill a 1/8" hole and hang the Buffer_Case.STL by the top screw and mark the two remaining holes, then drill
 3. Before mounting with the final two screws install the Nylon lock nut in the recess in the buffer cover.

 ### Future Design Considerations

-Clearances of current design, Possibility for future redesign to improve usability
+Clearances of current design, possibility for future redesign to improve usability

 ## Hydrometer (Optional)